H.R. 5578: Expanding Whistleblower Protections for Contractors Act of 2025

 Why it matters

-HR5578, the Expanding Whistleblower Protections for Contractors Act of 2025, broadens who is protected and what counts as protected conduct under two existing laws: 10 U.S.C. § 4701 for Department of Defense and NASA-related work, and 41 U.S.C. § 4712 for other federal contracts and grants.
-The bill says protected activity includes not just reporting misconduct, but also refusing to obey an order that would require violating a law, rule, or regulation tied to a contract, subcontract, grant, or subgrant.
-That is a meaningful expansion because it protects workers before the illegal act happens, not just after they report it.
+H.R.
+5578, the Expanding Whistleblower Protections for Contractors Act of 2025, rewrites two existing whistleblower laws: one covering Defense Department and NASA contract work, the other covering every other federal contract and grant.
+The headline change is that protected activity now includes refusing to obey an order that would require you to break a law, rule, or regulation tied to a contract, subcontract, grant, or subgrant.
+That shields you before the illegal act, not only after you blow the whistle on it.

 1

-The bill protects people who refuse to obey an order that would require violating a law, rule, or regulation tied to any contract, subcontract, grant, or subgrant.
-It applies in both the defense/NASA statute at 10 U.S.C. § 4701 and the broader federal statute at 41 U.S.C. § 4712.
+Workers are protected if they refuse to obey an order that would require breaking a law, rule, or regulation tied to any contract, subcontract, grant, or subgrant.
+This shields people before the illegal act happens, and it applies to both the defense and NASA contract law and the broader federal contract law.

 2